keturiosakys/fiberplane-slides/content/reference.md

 ---

+Documentation of the reveal-md project is available here: [webpro/reveal-md](https://github.com/webpro/reveal-md)

-Full documentation of the framework is available here: [revealjs.com](https://revealjs.com/)
+Full documentation of the reveal.js is available here: [revealjs.com](https://revealjs.com/)

 👋